Kaihansaba/Tomfoolery/README.md

 ## Project structure

-- `traffic_sim_webapp.tsx` — React UI, canvas renderer, tools, controls
+- `traffic_sim_webapp.tsx` - React UI, canvas renderer, tools, controls
-- `simulation_engine.ts` — simulation loop, car-following, lane changes
+- `simulation_engine.ts` - simulation loop, car-following, lane changes
-- `road_network_impl.ts` — network storage, geometry utilities
+- `road_network_impl.ts` - network storage, geometry utilities
-- `traffic_sim_models.ts` — IDM/MOBIL parameter sets
+- `traffic_sim_models.ts` - IDM/MOBIL parameter sets
-- `traffic_sim_interfaces.ts` — shared types
+- `traffic_sim_interfaces.ts` - shared types
-- `src/` — config, utils, Overpass helpers, assets
+- `src/` - config, utils, Overpass helpers, assets
-- `example_networks.json` — sample scenarios
+- `example_networks.json` - sample scenarios
-- `docs/` — loading and LOD design notes
+- `docs/` - loading and LOD design notes

+## Data loading
+- Dynamic Overpass query pulls `way["highway"]` plus POI nodes and `node["highway"="crossing"]` for crosswalks inside the visible 800m tiles.
+- Network chunks are merged into the in-memory graph; duplicates are filtered by ID and crosswalks are also thinned within ~60m to avoid dense clusters.
+- Geo coords are projected via `geoToWorld` using the scenario `geoReference`; `worldToGeo` is used for debugging/logging chunk centers.

+## Crosswalk behavior
+- Crosswalks come from OSM `highway=crossing` nodes.
+If snapping to a lane fails, they still render but do not affect traffic.
+- Each crosswalk runs a 12s cycle: active (red for cars) for 3s, inactive for the remaining 9s.
+- Vehicles approaching an active crosswalk decelerate; within ~2m they stop, wait 3s, then resume.
+- Backwards compatible: if no crossings are present, nothing changes; deduplication keeps only one crossing within ~60m to reduce hotspots.

 ## Scripts